-Credit risk is the risk of loss of principal and interest as a result of a failure of an issuer of the HIT's investments to make timely payments, a failure of a credit enhancement backing a HIT investment after a default on the underlying mortgage loan or other asset, a downgrading of the credit rating of an investment (or a perceived decline in creditworthiness) or of the provider of the credit enhancement for an investment, or a decline in the value of assets underlying the mortgage loan.
+Credit risk is the risk of loss of principal and interest as a result of a failure of an issuer of the HIT's investments (or its underlying debt) to make timely payments, a failure of a credit enhancement backing a HIT investment after a default on the underlying mortgage loan or other asset, a downgrading of the credit rating of an investment (or a perceived decline in creditworthiness) or of the provider of the credit enhancement for an investment, or a decline in the value of assets underlying the mortgage loan.

 The HIT's assets are primarily invested in securities that are issued, guaranteed or insured by the U.S. government, Fannie Mae, or Freddie Mac or the FHLBs.
-As of December 31, 2023, approximately 86.50% of the HIT's assets (excluding cash) were issued, guaranteed or insured by the U.S. government, Fannie Mae, or Freddie Mac.
-Fannie Mae, Freddie Mac and the FHLBs are privately-owned government-sponsored enterprises and their obligations are not directly backed by the U.S. government.
+As of December 31, 2024, approximately 90.19% of the HIT's assets (excluding cash) were issued, guaranteed or insured by the U.S. government, Fannie Mae, or Freddie Mac.
+Fannie Mae, Freddie Mac and the FHLBs are privately-owned government-sponsored enterprises, and their obligations are not directly backed by the U.S. government.
 It is possible that these entities may not have the funds to meet their payment obligations in the future.
 However, the U.S. government through the Federal Housing Finance Agency ("FHFA") has taken Fannie Mae and Freddie Mac into conservatorship and has the authority to transfer any of Fannie Mae's or Freddie Mac's assets or liabilities, including their guaranties, without the approval of any other party, including any holder of Mortgage Securities guaranteed by Fannie Mae or Freddie Mac.
-Accordingly, Fannie Mae and Freddie Mac are dependent upon the continued support of the U.S. Treasury and FHFA in order to continue their business operations.
-Any changes related to the government guarantees could negatively affect the credit ratings and/or the value of assets issued, guaranteed or insured by Fannie Mae, Freddie Mac and the FHLBs.
+Any changes related to the government guarantees, such as those resulting from a change in federal policies, could negatively affect the credit ratings and/or the value of assets issued, guaranteed or insured by Fannie Mae, Freddie Mac and the FHLBs.
 For more information on the federal policies with regard to these entities, including information related to becoming a receiver of one of these entities, see the "Risks Related to Fannie Mae and Freddie Mac Investments" section of the SAI.

 To the extent credit enhancement for the HIT's investments is provided by private entities, by state or local governments, or by agencies or instrumentalities of state or local governments, there is a risk that, in the event of a default on the underlying mortgage loan (or other asset), the insurer/guarantor will not be able to meet its insurance or guaranty obligations.
-A significant portion of the HIT's assets may be invested in Mortgage Securities that have credit enhancement provided by such entities, or have evidence of support by a state or local government or agency or instrumentality thereof.
+A significant portion of the HIT's assets may be invested in Mortgage Securities that have credit enhancement provided by such entities, or that have evidence of support by a state or local government or agency or instrumentality thereof.
 The Declaration of Trust generally imposes certain rating requirements on the entities providing such credit enhancement, but the investments themselves may not have to be rated or ratable.